mr-joshcrane/templater/README.md

 Sometimes you will have nested JSON data that needs to be flattened before it can be used for any real business application.

-Templater can be used to allieviate some of the burden here!
+Templater can be used to alleviate some of the burden here!

 ---
 Imagine we had a table in Snowflake called `ENERGY` and we dumped it out to a CSV file as `ENERGY.csv`: